fearlessit/BilliardsComputerVisionEngine/README.md

 Playing area is transformed to rectangle shape with OpenCV's *warpPerspective* method.
 For ball recognition we are interested of edges in image so OpenCV's *canny* operation is now executed to find edges.
 After that we get all contours with *findContours* method.
-We examine these contours and if they are suitable sized and near each other then they are determined as ball.
+We examine these contours and if they are suitable sized and near each other then they are determined as a ball.
 If they constitute too big (or small) object by radius, such as a player or cue, they are skipped.
 Balls are detected on every frame and if one is moving linearly it is determining as moving ball.
 If object is not behaving with linear speed it is ditched as it can't be a ball.
 We have method to detect is ball moving or not, based on previous frames so that it is possible to recognize start and end point of one turn.